Death, the grim reaper, abides in its lair, awaiting the end of time.

 Afterdeath is coming to Xbox Live Indie Games, Ouya, and PC in 2014.

-- • 6 mythological worlds, from the Greek underworld to Valhalla, each requiring different tactics
+- • 6 mythological worlds, from the Greek underworld and Valhalla to afterlifes for candy and nightmares, each requiring different tactics

-- • 140 levels for Death to explore and overcome to retrieve the scythe
+- • 140 levels for Death to explore in search of the scythe

 - • ability to jump at any angle for finely-tuned jump arcs

-- • 5 unlockable characters with unique movement capabilities and individual storylines
+- • 5 unlockable characters with unusual movement capabilities and individual storylines

 - • 50 levels designed exclusively to challenge the abilities of unlockable characters